jaeyoon/jaeyoon.github.io/notes/draftv01_EN.md

 **The Findings:**
 • All three struggle with fine details.
 Getting a "pixel-perfect" reproduction right now takes a lot of time and tokens.
-• Corner radii, margins, and typography adjustments start to break down even with fine-tuning (Figma gives the highest quality out of the three).
+• Corner radii, margins, and typography adjustments start to break down even with fine-tuning (with Figma giving the highest quality out of the three—as expected).
 • Without exact coordinates, tools often fail to recognize existing elements and just blindly overwrite the canvas (This was reduced by using scripts and `skill.md`).
 • Tiny details like vector icons are frequently left out or altered.